mmeerrkkaa/openrouter-kit/README.md

       // Check the flag set by the acceptOrder tool if (orderAccepted) {
-        console.log("Bot Kit: If you have any more questions, I'm here to help!");
+        console.log("Bot Kit: If you have any more questions, feel free to ask!");
-        // Optionally add 'break;' here if the dialog should end after ordering }
+        // Could add a break here if the dialog should end after the order }
     }
   } catch (error) {